scottnath/jsonresume-theme-microdata/README.md

 Extra properties were added to support control of the final structured data output on some content types.
 For instance, in the `Work` HTML, the default designation for an employer is the Type `Organization`, but [schema.org/Organization](https://schema.org/Organization) has a lot of specific subTypes like `Corporation` or `WorkersUnion` - each with their own sub-data.

-See the Options below for how to add them to your resume.json.
+See the Options below for how to add `themeOptions` and use the `microdata` properties to your resume.json.

 ### HTML changes